ShikaroX/invoice-recognition/README.md

 # receipt-recognition
-College project focused on automatic receipt recognition using  machine learning OCR and NLP.
+College project on automatic receipt recognition using OCR and NLP with machine learning.